Use this page to navigate the guidance on the virus for people in Scotland.

 Read all the latest guidance for employees including details about working safely, working from home, childcare, holiday and sick leave, and getting financial help if you are not working or working less.

 Find out all the latest international travel advice and sign up for travel alerts via the Foreign and Commonwealth (FCO) website.
 People are advised not to travel abroad unless it is essential.
+Some countries are exempt from this advice.

 The Scottish Government has coronavirus advice for parents on its ParentClub website.